-Since I've started flying I've had to switch to an approved allergy medicine, and I now always carry a spare set of glasses in my bag at all times.
-This is a legal requirements from the aviation authority in case my primary pair (contacts or glasses) break.
+Since I've started flying I've had to switch to approved allergy medicine, and I now always carry a spare set of glasses in my bag at all times.
+This is a legal requirement from the aviation authority in case my primary pair (contacts or glasses) break.

 Read more in the official rules!

 Start at page 181 and look under "Class 1"